jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 BL2 passes the SPMC manifest address to BL31 through a register.

-BL31(SPMD) runs from primary core, initializes the core contexts and launches BL32 passing the SPMC manifest address through a register.
+At boot time, the SPMD in BL31 runs from the primary core, initializes the core contexts and launches the SPMC (BL32) passing the SPMC manifest address through a register.

 Loading of SPs
 ~~~~~~~~~~~~~~

+At boot time, BL2 loads SPs sequentially in addition to the SPMC as depicted
+below:

 .. uml:: ../resources/diagrams/plantuml/bl2-loading-sp.puml

-Notice this boot flow is an implementation sample on Arm's FVP platform.
-Platforms
+Note this boot flow is an implementation sample on Arm's FVP platform.
-not using FW_CONFIG would adjust to a different implementation.
+Platforms not using TF-A's *Firmware CONFiguration* framework would adjust to a
+different implementation.

 Secure boot
 ~~~~~~~~~~~

-The SP content certificate is inserted as a separate FIP item so that BL2 loads SPMC, SPMC manifest and Secure Partitions and verifies them for authenticity and integrity.
+The SP content certificate is inserted as a separate FIP item so that BL2 loads SPMC, SPMC manifest and secure partitions and verifies them for authenticity and integrity.
 Refer to TBBR specification `[3]`_.

-The multiple-signing domain feature (in current state dual signing domain) allows the use of two root keys namely S-ROTPK and NS-ROTPK (see `[8]`_):
+The multiple-signing domain feature (in current state dual signing domain `[8]`_) allows the use of two root keys namely S-ROTPK and NS-ROTPK:

 - SPMC (BL32) and SPMC manifest are signed by the SiP using the S-ROTPK.
 - BL33 may be signed by the OEM using NS-ROTPK.
 - An SP may be signed either by SiP (using S-ROTPK) or by OEM (using NS-ROTPK).

-Longer term multiple signing domain will allow additional signing keys, e.g. if SPs originate from different parties.

-See `TF-A build options`_ for a sample build command line.
+Refer to `Specifying partition binary image and DT`_ and `TF-A build options`_ for sample build command lines.

 Hafnium in the secure world
 ===========================

-**NOTE: this section is work in progress.
-Descriptions and implementation choices are subject to evolve.**

 General considerations
 ----------------------